amitlan/website/_posts/2022-11-22-query-perm-check.md

 While it is unquestionable that these patches are necessary for seeing these bottlenecks out the door, the changes they make to the query execution pipeline are non-trivial and haven't been fully reviewed yet.
 The work is ongoing and I hope they make the finish line for the next year's v16.

+Addendum: The `finish_xact_command()` also spends more time than it really should in this particular benchmark (generic plan, with many partitions).
+There's [work underway](https://www.postgresql.org/message-id/0A3221C70F24FB45833433255569204D1FB976EF%40G01JPEXMBYT05) to fix that too.